György Lukács: Under Stalin and Rákosi

 In 1930, while residing in Budapest, Lukács was summoned to Moscow.
 This coincided with the signing of a Viennese police order for his expulsion.
 Leaving their children to attend their studies, Lukács and his wife went to Moscow in March 1930.
 Soon after his arrival, Lukács was "prevented" from leaving and assigned to work alongside David Riazanov ("in the basement") at the Marx–Engels Institute.

 Lukács returned to Berlin in 1931 and in 1933 he once again left Berlin for Moscow to attend the Institute of Philosophy of the Russian Academy of Sciences.
 During this time, Lukács first came into contact with the unpublished works of the young Marx.

-Lukács and his wife were not permitted to leave the Soviet Union until after the Second World War.
-During Stalin's Great Purge, Lukács was sent to internal exile in Tashkent for a time, where he and Johannes Becher became friends.
-Lukács survived the purges of the Great Terror.
+Lukács survived the purges of the Great Terror, but he and his wife were not permitted to leave the Soviet Union until after the Second World War.
+Shortly after the German invasion of the Soviet Union, on June 29, 1941 Lukács was arrested by the NKVD, but released on August 26.
+He was then evacuated to Tashkent with a group of German-speaking writers, where he and Johannes Becher became friends.
 There is much debate among historians concerning the extent to which Lukács accepted Stalinism at this period.

 In 1945, Lukács and his wife returned to Hungary.
 As a member of the Hungarian Communist Party, he took part in establishing the new Hungarian government.
 From 1945 Lukács was a member of the Hungarian Academy of Sciences.
-Between 1945 and 1946 he strongly criticised non-communist philosophers and writers.
+Between 1945 and 1946, he strongly criticised non-communist philosophers and writers.
 Lukács has been accused of playing an "administrative" (legal-bureaucratic) role in the removal of independent and non-communist intellectuals such as Béla Hamvas, István Bibó, Lajos Prohászka, and Károly Kerényi from Hungarian academic life.
 Between 1946 and 1953, many non-communist intellectuals, including Bibó, were imprisoned or forced into menial work or manual labour.

-Lukács's personal aesthetic and political position on culture was always that socialist culture would eventually triumph in terms of quality.
+Lukács's personal aesthetic and political positions on culture were always that socialist culture would eventually triumph in terms of quality.
 He thought it should play out in terms of competing cultures, not by "administrative" measures.
-In 1948–49, Lukács' position for cultural tolerance was smashed in a "Lukács purge," when Mátyás Rákosi turned his famous salami tactics on the Hungarian Working People's Party.
+In 1948–49, Lukács's position for cultural tolerance was smashed in a "Lukács purge," when Mátyás Rákosi turned his famous salami tactics on the Hungarian Working People's Party.

 In the mid-1950s, Lukács was reintegrated into party life.
 The party used him to help purge the Hungarian Writers' Union in 1955–1956.
-Tamás Aczél and Tibor Méray (former Secretaries of the Hungarian Writers' Union) both believe that Lukács participated grudgingly, and cite Lukács leaving the presidium and the meeting at the first break as evidence of this reluctance.
+Tamás Aczél and Tibor Méray (former Secretaries of the Hungarian Writers' Union) both believe that Lukács participated grudgingly, and cite Lukács's leaving the presidium and the meeting at the first break as evidence of this reluctance.